-If a Special Project or Course by Conference is to be used for graduation requirements, grades must be submitted by the instructor by the required deadline.
-In addition, the required contact hours must also be met between the student and the instructor for academic credit.
+NOTE: If the Course by Conference is to be used for graduation requirements, grades must be submitted by the professor by the graduating student deadline.
+In addition, the required contact hours must also be met between the student and the professor for academic credit.

-Special Project courses.
-A person who has been accepted for admission to the University of Guam may register for the following special Projects courses upon special arrangements with the appropriate college/unit.
-Enrollment in these courses requires the advisor's, instructor's, division/department chair's, and dean's approval.
+Special Project and Thesis Courses A person who has been accepted for admission to the University of Guam may register for the following Special Projects courses upon special arrangements with the appropriate college/unit.
+Enrollment in these courses requires the advisors, professor, division/department chairs, and Dean/Directors approval.

-190, 290, 390, 490 Special Projects

-192, 292, 392, 492 Practicum Courses

-199, 299, 399, 499 Independent Reading
+190, 290, 390, 490 Special Projects 192, 292, 392, 492 Practicum Courses 199, 299, 399, 499 Independent Reading

-A person who has been accepted for admission to the University of Guam may, with the instructor's consent, enroll in the -98 series, Internship, through the ninth week of a regular semester or the third week of the summer term, provided that the course is offered by any college/school except the School of Education.
-Internships in the School of Education require prior approval and must be registered for by the end of the drop/add period.
-The necessary application/approval forms may be obtained from the Office of Admissions and
+A person who has been accepted for admission to the University of Guam may also, with the professors consent, enroll in the-98 series, Internship, and Special Project Courses through the ninth week of a regular semester or the first week of the summer terms (please refer to the Calendar at a Glance at the beginning of this catalog for specific deadline dates per semester), provided that the course is offered by any college/school except the School of Education.
+Internships in the School of Education require prior approval and must be registered for by the end of the schedule adjustment period.